nbeversl/urtext_docs/README.md

 Urtext: Link From ...
 Links TO the current node FROM another node.
 When you select this command, a link to the current node will be copied to the clipboard.
 You can then paste the reference into the node you open in the quick panel.
 ## Dynamically Titled Links
-Dynamically Titled Links

 Prepending a pipe character to any node link will populate the space between the pipe and link with the node's title, from its metadata or default title.
 Examples are found throughout this documentation.

 Note that node link titles are not updated globally throughout the project whenever any node's title changes; rather, titled links are updated at the single file level whenever that file is saved.
 ## Opening Links
-Opening Links

 ### Sublime
-Sublime

 Press Shift-Ctrl-/ on a line containing a link to open the node with the linked ID.
 If the link is to an inline node, Sublime will scroll to and center its starting point.
 ### Pythonista
-Pythonista

 Use the `>` key when the cursor is on any line containing a link.
 Note that Urtext reads node regions on every save, so cursor location may be imprecise if the file has been altered since the last save.

-### Python
-Python

-Pass the current line contents and cursor position (within the line) to the UrtextProject.
-The method returns the best link match.
-Find the filename as described in[ MISSING LINK : h8c ]  and open it at the start_position returned from get_link().
-See the open_urtext_node() function in the Sublime Text package for an example.

-%%-PYTHON

-UrtextProject.get_link( line, position=0 )
-"""
-Args:
-line (string) : the current line from the text editor
-Kwargs:
-position (int) : cursor position
-Returns: tuple
-('HTTP', url ),
-('NODE', node_id [string], start_position [int]),
-or None
-Notes:
-This looks first in the line around the cursor position, then forward, then backward.
-"""

-%%-END

 ## Viewing Linked Relationships
-Viewing Linked Relationships

 Elaborate writing and reference systems such as wikis often linking nodes together in tangled and intricate ways.
 While Urtext cannot draw diagrams of this kind (called acyclic graphs) in plaintext, it can represent these relationships from the perspective of any one node: Position the cursor in the desired node and select "Urtext : Show Linked Relationships..."
 The currently selected node will be displayed as root; all nodes linking into this nodes, and recursively into those nodes, will be displayed above the root; all files linked from this node, and recursively from those nodes, will be displayed below.
 Circular references are represented up to one iteration.

 These diagrams are displayed as Sublime "scratch" views, meaning they will never report as being dirty (unsaved).
 They are intended for one-time/temporary use and will not update when a node/file changes.
-To make permanent and dynamically updated diagrams, see [Dynamic Nodes](#dynamic-nodes).
+To make permanent and dynamically updated diagrams, see [ MISSING LINK : e82 ] .

 ## Linking to outside resources
-Linking to outside resources

 ### Web
-Web

 HTTP links are recognized automatically and will open in the default browser.

 Example: http://fantutti.com
 ### Files
-Files

 COMING.

 ## Pointers
-Pointers

 You can extend trees beyond the file level to create node relationships spanning many files.
 Preceding a link to a node with two right angle brackets instead of one creates a Pointer.
 In addition to being a hyperlink, this connects the targeted node, and all of its subchildren, as children of the node containing the Pointer.
 Example:

 Here is an example Child Node:

 #### Example Child Node Using a Node Pointer
-Example Child Node Using a Node Pointer

-The example Pointer above becomes a child of this node, visible in the [Urtext Documentation](#urtext-documentation) or using the other tree views described in [Trees](#trees).
+The example Pointer above becomes a child of this node, visible in the [ MISSING LINK : 01a ]  or using the other tree views described in [Trees](#trees).

 The advantages to Node Pointers are many, including: